Guinea Pigs

 Companionship

 Guinea pigs are highly social animals, so we will never allow a single guinea pig to be adopted to live alone.
-Where a guinea pig is being adopted to join an existing pig, we will ask you to bring your piggy to the rescue to allow us to supervise the introductions and start off the bonding process.
+Where a guinea pig is being adopted to join an existing pig, we can either carry out the bonding process for you, or you can bond yourself on our home bonding agreement, whereby the adopted pig comes back to us should the bond not work out.
 Support and advice after taking your pigs home will always be available, with full rescue back-up provided should any bonds fail.

-Guinea pigs adopted from us must not be bred from in any circumstances.
+Guinea pigs adopted from us must always have suitable same-species companionship.

 Housing

 Guinea pigs need lots of space on one level to zoom around and popcorn.
 Sufficient space also helps reduce fall-outs, particularly with boar pairs.
-We have recently increased our minimum housing size for a pair of pigs to 20 square feet (2m square).
-Some piggies may have different needs, and these will be listed in each pig’s description below.
-Guinea pigs will only be homed to outdoor setups where these are inside an insulated shed/outhouse/garage (not shared with a car).
+Our minimum housing size for a pair of pigs is 20 square feet (2m square).
+Some piggies may have different needs, and these will be listed in each pig's description below.
+Guinea pigs will only be homed to outdoor setups where these are inside an insulated shed/outhouse/garage with a heat source for winter months (not shared with a car).
 We will always carry out a set-up check prior to adoption either online or in-person.

 Diet